Best Time to Visit Florida

 In Southern Florida, winters (November to April) are mild which makes winter the peak season.
 During the summer months, temperatures and humidity are very high along with mosquitoes but it does bring prices down.

 From a heat and humidity point of view, the worst time to visit Florida is late July/early August which of course is right in the middle of the school summer holidays (and the hurricane season).

-If you are travelling with children of school age, then to a great extent, you hands are tied unless you can get permission to take them out of school during term time.
+If you are travelling with children of school age, then to a great extent, your hands are tied unless you can get permission to take them out of school during term time.

-If your main interest is in water sports then the summer offers the best water temperatures.
+If your main interest is in water sports then the summer months offer the best water temperatures.